Electronic-Grade Metal-Organic Precursors

 Must survive heated delivery lines without decomposing.
 TMHD excels here — no β-hydrogens means no premature decomposition pathway.

-TMHD: Excellent — highest stability among common ligands
+TMHD: Excellent — high stability among common ALD ligands

 Reactivity